 Turbojet is the simplest type of jet engine based on a gas turbine; it moves a plane forward by firing a hot jet of exhaust backward.
 The role of the turbine in the turbojet is plain and simple; they need to power the compressor, so it takes little energy away from the exhaust jet.
 They are basic, widely used in airplanes today, general-purpose jet engines that produce a steady amount of power at all the time.
 They are perfect engines for small, low-speed planes that have a basic role.

 Turboshaft engines are the slowest jet engines, and they mainly power helicopters.
-They are designed to operate for substantial periods of time hovering at zero flight speed, just like a drone, and they actually don’t have that much of a need for high speeds.
+They are designed to operate for substantial periods of time hovering at zero flight speed, just like a long flight time drone, and they actually don’t have that much of a need for high speeds.
 Even in forward flight, they rarely exceed 240 kilometers per hour which is equivalent to 0.22 Mach speed.
 A common mistake that we all made when thinking of helicopters is that they use similar types of engines like airplanes.
 They have those robust rotors on top but those rotors are powered by one or even two gas turbine engines called turboshafts.
 The difference between turbojet and turboshaft is that the turboshaft produces relatively little trust.
 Besides helicopters, they are used in train engines, tanks, power plants, and boats.

 You can find turboprops in modern planes with a propeller; they typically use that type of engine.
 With the flight speed raging between Mach 0.2 to 0.7 they occupy the next band of flight speed in the flight spectrum.
 It’s similar to the turboshaft in a helicopter, but the propulsor is a propeller with a higher discharge or jet velocity than that of the helicopter rotor.
 The visual difference is obvious, the engine doesn’t power an overhead rotor, it powers a propeller mounted on the front and that propeller is pushing the plane forward.
 Turboprop does produce trust from its exhaust gas, but the majority of the trust comes from the propeller.
 Propeller driver planes fly more slowly and that makes them very efficient for use in cargo planes and other small, light aircraft.
 The reason why they don’t waste that much fuel is that they waste less energy fighting air resistance.
 The negative side of a turboprop is that propellers create a lot of air resistance themselves.